googleapis/google-cloud-java/TROUBLESHOOTING.md

 Look for versions of all of the `guava`, `protobuf-java`, etc.

-If you experience the error only during runtime, then it may mean that your runtime environment may be introducing conflicting JARs into your runtime classpath.
+If you experience the error only during runtime, then it means that your runtime environment may be introducing conflicting JARs into your runtime classpath.
 A typical example of this is that Hadoop, Spark, or other server software that your application runs on, may have conflicting versions `netty`, `guava`, or `protobuf-java` JARs in the classpath.

 ### Detecting the conflict early during build